Drug-Resistant TB Notifications

 Reporting Frequency

-Understanding the magnitude of DR-TB cases is key for any NTP to respond accordingly.
-These cases account for a much higher proportion of overall TB deaths, and the number of DR-TB cases has been increasing over time.
-DR-TB notification measures a country’s ability to detect drug resistance among the TB-infected population and enroll TB patients in appropriate treatment.
+Ongoing analysis of RR/MDR-TB notification data is critical to understanding transmission dynamics and to ensure accurate planning for second-line TB drugs (SLDs) and the human resources needed to manage DR-TB.
+These people account for a much higher percent of overall TB deaths, and the number of people with DR-TB has been increasing over time.
+DR-TB notification measures a country’s ability to detect drug resistance among the TB-infected population and initiate people with TB on appropriate treatment.
 Data on DR-TB notification are also valuable for planning drug logistics and supervision.

-The global number of MDR/RR-TB cases notified in 2019 was 44% of the estimated 465,000 MDR/RR-TB incident cases in 2019.
+The global number of people with MDR/RR-TB notified in 2021 was 142,131 of the estimated 450,000 incident MDR/RR-TB cases that year.
 Closing this large detection gap will require improvements in diagnostic capacity.
 Point-of-care (or near point-of-care) rapid diagnostic tools that detect TB and drug resistance are the new standard of care.
 Early detection of resistance to rifampicin and isoniazid ensures that an appropriate drug regimen can be prescribed from the outset to increase the likelihood of treatment success, and to reduce the chance of acquiring additional resistance.

-Understanding DR-TB notification trends is important to gauge the overall performance of the NTP in preventing the mergence of DR cases, either due to faulty adherence to treatment regimens or due to direct transmission of DR-TB.
-Drug-resistant TB notification can be analyzed on its own as a trend over time to see the total number of notified DR-TB cases within a given country.
-It can also be compared to the estimated incidence of DR-TB to determine the magnitude of the gap between estimated DR-TB cases and the DR-TB cases that have been detected.
+Understanding DR-TB notification trends is important to gauge the overall performance of the NTP in preventing the emergence of DR cases, either due to issues with adherence to treatment regimens or due to direct transmission of DR-TB.
+Drug-resistant TB notification can be analyzed on its own as a trend over time to see the total number of people with notified DR-TB within a given country.
+It can also be compared to the estimated incidence of DR-TB to determine the magnitude of the gap between the estimated number of people with DR-TB and those that have been detected.
 These gaps should also be reviewed in the context of availability of diagnostic services for DR-TB.
 The number of diagnostic facilities per 100,000 population can also give some indication of how accessible these services are to the population.
 The geographical distribution of the diagnostic facilities can help to understand the level of accessibility in different regions.
 Regional comparisons of this indicator could be helpful.

-Additionally, it is useful to look at the proportion of DR-TB cases among the total number of notified TB cases to provide some insight into how the TB program is performing.
-DR-TB notification is an important step in the DR-TB treatment cascade.
-See Appendix 2 for additional steps in the cascade to monitor.
-Data can also be collected at the subnational level and used to learn from the geographic distribution of cases.
-Data should be reported annually at a minimum but semiannually or quarterly reporting will improve the timeliness of data for decision making.
+DR-TB diagnosis and notification is an important step in the DR-TB treatment cascade.
+Data can also be collected at the subnational level and used to learn from the geographic distribution of cases and detect outbreaks.
+Data should be reported annually at a minimum but semiannual or quarterly reporting will improve the timeliness of data for decision making.

 Indicator Visualizations